-A connection to the server is initiated by connecting to the appropriate network port1 and sending a single letter which is used to select a protocol version.
-This letter should always be 'A'2.
+A connection to the server is initiated by connecting to the appropriate network port and sending a single letter which is used to select a protocol version.
+This letter should always be ' $A^{2}$ .

 The protocol version letter should be followed by connection information required by that protocol.
-In protocol A the connection information is a HOLLERITH string saying who the user connecting is followed by a newline character.
+In protocol A the connection information is a HOLLERITH string saying who the user connecting is followed by a linefeed character.

-The format of the string should be 'username ', hostname'.
+The format of the string should be 'username % hostname'.

-When the server has accepted the connection it replies with the string LysKOM on a single line.
+When the server has accepted the connection it replies with the string $\tt LysKOM$ on a single line.